AndrewDWhite/GalaxyGenericImporterPlugin/README.md

 ### Playstation Portable
 This system is setup by default as an example of having two different emulators or versions of one to launch different programs in separate folders.
 #### emulator
-    %USERPROFILE%\Downloads\ppsspp_win\PPSSPPWindows64.exe
-This will end up being something like `C:\Users\andyn\Downloads\ppsspp_win\PPSSPPWindows64.exe`.
-This instance is setup to load isos of disks.

     C:\Program Files\PPSSPP\ppsspp_win\PPSSPPWindows64.exe
+This first instance is setup to load isos of disks.
 This one is setup for running digital downloaded PBP from the Playstation store.
 #### roms
     F:\Software\games\roms\psp
     %USERPROFILE%\Documents\Games\psp